Mr Conor Price

-I am a first year PhD student in the EPSRC Centre for Doctoral Training in Metamaterials (XM2) at the University of Exeter.
+I am a second year PhD student in the EPSRC Centre for Doctoral Training in Metamaterials (XM2) at the University of Exeter.
 I completed my undergraduate studies here in Exeter, receiving a First Class MPhys (Hons) Physics degree in 2018.

 My current research is on 'Two Dimensional Metamaterial Batteries', supervised by Dr Steven Hepplestone. l will aim to create a theoretical model of Li- and Na- transition metal dichalcogenide (TMDC) batteries, using a combination of random structure prediction, empirical atomistic simulations and DFT.